 Biotechnology • Pharmaceuticals • Disruptive Innovation

-Mr. Nelsen is a director of Agios Pharmaceuticals, Ikaria, Juno Therapeutics, Kythera Biopharmaceuticals, Sapphire Energy, Fate Therapeutics, Sage Therapeutics, Ensemble Therapeutics, and serves as Chairman of Hua Medicine.
-He also serves as a Trustee of the Fred Hutchinson Cancer Research Institute, the Institute for Systems Biology, and is a director of the National Venture Capital Association.
+Mr. Nelsen is a director of Agios Pharmaceuticals, Juno Therapeutics, Denali Therapeutics, Sage Therapeutics, Arivale, Syros Pharmaceuticals, and serves as Chairman of Hua Medicine, among others.
+He previously served as a Trustee of the Fred Hutchinson Cancer Research Institute, the Institute for Systems Biology, and as a director of the National Venture Capital Association.
 Mr. Nelsen holds an M.B.A. from the University of Chicago and a B.S. from the University of Puget Sound with majors in Economics and Biology.